AleksiKaa/AleksiKaa/README.md

 - 👋 Hi, I’m @AleksiKaa
 - Student at Aalto University
-- Interested in learning new things in my field

 <!---
 AleksiKaa/AleksiKaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.